ecomstart/content-ops-starter/content/pages/index.md

       - title: >-
           “ecomstart made launching my Shopify store seamless and stress-free!
-          Their step-by-step guidance and expert advice turned my vision into a thriving online business in no time." - ”
+          Their step-by-step guidance and expert advice turned my vision into a thriving online business in no time.”
         tagline: Testimonial 1
         subtitle: 'Maria Walters, Company'
         text: >-